 It is only 14 days ago since we were celebrating Mackintosh’s 150th birthday; one member even expressed that this felt like “a golden age of Mackintosh”.
 So this is a real body blow to the world of Mackintosh.

-We will work to return to that, celebrating Mackintosh’s genius and ensuring his legacy is not lost for future generation.
+We will work to return to that, celebrating Mackintosh’s genius and ensuring his legacy is not lost for future generations.

 This beautiful and poignant illustration is the work of Fiona Wilson, a Glasgow based artist who operates out of Wasps Artist Studios in the Trongate area of Glasgow.